roll/example-docker-cloud/README.md

 # docker-cloud-example

-Docker Cloud example - how to run your Docker Compose projects in a cloud.
+Docker Cloud example - how to run your Docker Compose project in a cloud.

 ## Overview